Hey guys! I want to address some questions that I frequently get asked regarding my vegetarian journey.

 You have to ask yourself the most important question when it comes to determining if this lifestyle would work for you, “do you love vegetables?”
 I mean really. love. vegetables.
 If you would have asked me this question 7 or 8 years ago my answer would have been completely different than what it is now.
 Personally, yes, I love vegetables!
 I mean I really. love. vegetables: broccoli, zucchini, cauliflower, eggplant, carrots, sprouts, asparagus, peppers, and the list goes on.
 All of it.
 I love all of it.
 I think people often get the misconception that vegetarians fill up on carbs in the forms of bread, fruits, and pasta.
 While yes, I do occasionally include these within my meals, people often take for granted that vegetables are carbs too.

-I mostly rely on eggs (primarily egg whites), and fish.
-I eat eggs every single day, usually twice a day (at least), and I allow for fish about three times a week.
-I eat a lot of rice and beans, which most people don’t know make for a complete, well-rounded protein.
+I mostly rely on eggs and fish, and I supplement with protein powder.
+I eat eggs almost every day, and I allow for salmon about three times a week.
+I eat a lot of rice and beans, which make for a complete, well-rounded protein.
 Many vegetables contain a lot of protein as well.
 If I were under the age of 30 I wouldn’t worry so much with adding in additional protein, but now that I am at an age where protein intake is extremely important, I typically have 1-2 protein shakes per day.

 In fact, for me, it’s the complete opposite.
 I feel that my choices are endless; however, this leads back to the fact that I love vegetables.

 I will occasionally eat Tofu if I order out, but I haven’t mastered cooking it myself quite yet.
 I recently saved some recipes on Pinterest for the air fryer, so fingers crossed I can find some tasty methods.
 I love Veggie Burgers!
-Again, this is when dining out though.
-I have found that most sit-down dining restaurants (at least in Vegas), offer a veggie burger of some kind.
-I typically choose this option if available on the menu, but I don’t usually prepare them at home.
-When I first transitioned into this way of eating, I did find myself eating frozen veggie patties, imitation chicken, and soy burgers; however, over the last few months I have cut these things out.
-The taste was great, but the sodium content was usually insane.
+When I first transitioned into this way of eating, I did find myself eating frozen veggie patties, imitation chicken, and soy burgers all of the time; however, over the last few months, I try to limit the processed plant-based foods to one meal a day.